stylep/stylep/README.md

 This is not a framework, and it never will be.
 Stylep is an ecosystem of simple design patterns written in PostCSS, provided by the open source community.
 If anything, this is a higher level set of features you could use to make up custom frameworks for your projects.

 ## Install
-Using NPM you can install the style pattern manager (`spm`) command with the following command:
+Using NPM you can install the style pattern manager (`spm`) command:

 ```shell
 npm install -g stylep